LandStander27/autoclicker/README.md

   ```

 ### Hyprland
-Because of Wayland limitations, if you have multiple monitors the cursor **might not move to the correct location for clicks.** If you use Hyprland, there is a method implemented that fixes this, although it makes clicks ~6ms slower.
+Because of Wayland limitations, if you have multiple monitors the cursor **might not move to the correct location for every click.** If you use Hyprland, there is a method implemented that fixes this, although it makes clicks ~6ms slower.
 You can turn this off in the config.